 CB Antenna Length

 Does the length of a CB antenna matter?
 Yes, it does.
-In fact, longer antennas typically perform best so it’s smart to install the longest antenna that your vehicle can accommodate.
+Longer antennas typically perform best so it’s smart to install the longest antenna that your vehicle can accommodate.
 Choose a CB antenna kit with a mount that will support the length of your antenna and the right antenna configuration for your vehicle’s body style.

-Look for CB antennas made of high-quality materials such as stainless steel and fiberglass, with durable coatings that can withstand harsh weather conditions.
+Materials matter when it comes to signal transmission and durability.
+Look for CB antennas made of high-quality materials such as stainless steel and fiberglass with durable coatings that can withstand harsh weather conditions.
+Stryker antennas use a coil wound with 6 gauge solid copper wire that is 100% plated in pure silver which makes the coil highly conductive.

 Coax Cables

-Make sure that your antenna has a high-quality coaxial cable to connect it to your radio.
-As part of the antenna system, a good cable will help maximize the range of your CB radio unit.
+Think of coax as the middleman – it connects the CB with the antenna, so make sure that your antenna is connected to your CB with a high-quality coaxial cable.
+Since it’s part of the antenna system, a good cable will help maximize the range of your CB radio unit.

 Dual Antenna Options